KsKarim7/stock-market/README.md

 A short description about the site:

-- This site is about the international stock exchange.
+- A  site on international stock market.
+- DBMS based stock market system
+- User Authorization system verified by json web token.
+- Implemented firebase Authentication system.
 - Here the user can invest in stock market and trade and as well as manage his individual stocks .
 - Users stock item routes will be protected.
-- User can login through email and google.
-- User's interaction will be secured jwt authorization.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).